wayhome/redis_protocol/README.rst

 parse redis protocol stream
 ------
-parse redis protocol stream to redis commands
+parse redis protocol stream to redis commands，such as redis pipeline requests or raw responses.

 example :
 -----------